Bruins vs. Canadiens Prediction & Picks - November 18

 - Boston has taken three points from the two games this season when it scored a pair of goals (1-0-1 record).

-- In the seven games when Boston has capitalized on a single power-play goal, it went 4-1-2 to record 10 points.
+- In the seven games when Boston has recorded a lone power-play goal, it went 4-1-2 to record 10 points.

 Team Stats Comparison